mlr-org/mlr3learners.template/README.md

 1. Check your package by running `rcmdcheck::rcmdcheck()`
 1. Check if your learner complies with the [mlr style guide](https://github.com/mlr-org/mlr3/wiki/Style-Guide).
 1. Ensure that the CI builds complete successfully (via the "Actions" menu in the repo).
+1. Check on last small details like the name of the learner package and for possible leftovers of the placeholders used in the template.

+ :point_right: Last but not least go through [this checklist] :page_facing_up: to make sure your learner is ready for review.

 After your learner is accepted, it can be added to [mlr3learners.drat](https://github.com/mlr3learners/mlr3learners.drat), making it installabe via the canonical `install.packages()` function without the need to live on CRAN.